-Where we identify a victim of domestic abuse being high risk, we will consider a referral to MARAC (multi agency risk assessment conference).
+If we identify a victim of domestic abuse being high risk.
+We will consider a referral to MARAC (Multi Agency Risk Assessment Conference).
 The purpose of MARAC is to share information and establish a multi-agency action plan to support the victim and to make links with other public protection procedures, particularly safeguarding children, vulnerable adults and the management of offenders.
-We will continue to provide help and support to safeguard children.
+We will continue to provide help and support in order to safeguard children.
 This will usually be led by the designated safeguarding lead.
 MARAC does not replace a referral to children social care.